shepkeira/LIMS/README.md

 1. Ensure docker and docker-compose are installed, and that this repo is cloned to your machine.
 1. cd into `LIMS_IMAGE`.
-1. For first-time setup run `docker-compose up --build db-postgres` to let the database build.
+1. For first-time setup run `docker-compose up --build db-postgres` to let the database build (make sure you wait until it says the database is ready to accept connections.
+It may pause after the message 'ok' but that does not mean it is finished).
-1. Run `docker-compose up --build`.
+1. After the database has run bring it down (`CTRL+C`) then run `docker-compose up --build`.

 ### Enter the Docker Image